Another top prosecutor exits Robert Mueller's team, raising speculations investigation is nearing its end

 CLICK HERE TO GET THE FOX NEWS APP

 Yet both the Justice Department and Mueller team are tight-lipped when the report on the alleged collusion could see the light.
+The report produced by the special counsel will have to undergo the DOJ scrutiny and it will be up to Trump-appointed Attorney General William Barr to determine how much information Congress will see.

+Fox News' Catherine Herridge, Cyd Upson, Brooke Singman and Louis Casiano contributed to this report.